DelfsEngineering/betterforms-figma-bridge/docs/llm-prompt-template.md

 - `overflow.direction: "BOTH"` + `overflow.clips: true` → `overflow-auto`
 - `overflow.clips: true` (no direction) → `overflow-hidden`
 - Use for scrollable containers, card bodies, etc.

+**Bottom Margin (BetterForms Default Behavior):**
+- BetterForms adds default bottom margin to all elements
+- If Figma element has NO bottom spacing (no margin, last in container, or `itemSpacing: 0` below it) → Add `mb-0` to reset default
+- If Figma element has bottom spacing (autolayout gap, explicit margin) → Use that margin value, don't add `mb-0`
+- Example: Element with `itemSpacing: 24` below it → use `mb-[24px]`, no `mb-0`
+- Example: Last element in container → use `mb-0` to remove default

 **🔥 Effects (Shadows & Blur):**